Skip to main content

 TSPs can learn more about conservation practices at Conservation Planning Activities (CPAs), Design and Implementation Activities (DIAs), and Conservation Evaluation and Monitoring Activities (CEMAs).

-Effective with any new Fiscal Year 2023 participant contract, TSPs providing Design and Implementation Activities (DIAs) to TSPs will be required to meet the following:
+Since 2023, any TSPs providing Design and Implementation Activities (DIAs) to participants will be required to meet the following:

 The participant and conservation planner have determined which practices a TSP will provide DIA assistance for.
 The TSP must have certification in NRCS Registry for each practice they will provide assistance for through this DIA.
 If not certified for a practice(s), a TSP can use a subcontractor who is a certified TSP for the practice(s).
 If there are no available certified TSPs, then that practice shall be removed from the scope of the participant’s DIA.